sphaso/sphaso.github.io/posts/2022-02-12-changes-to-this-website.markdown

 You see, no switching branches!
 Oh wait...
 Well, at @work I'm doing fullstack where the frontend is in Purescript binding to React, displaying a whole editor for what's basically visual programming.
 So maybe the complexity peak shifted?
 You decide.

-Now you might be wondering: "Hey Sphaso, what's all this fuss about? you barely write anything!" and that were you would be... absolutely correct.
+Now you might be wondering: "Hey Sphaso, what's all this fuss about? you barely write anything!" and that's where you would be... absolutely correct.
 In my defence, I do update "Journey of a mateiro" as soon as I try new Yerba, which is not that often, so keep it bookmarked if it's something that strikes your fancy.
 I plan to write some update posts about my adventure here in the land of the Wurst, no promises on time and quality.

 Thanks for sticking so far into this post, have a great one!